algorandfoundation/docs/docs/get-details/atomic_transfers.md

         Response<PostTransactionsResponse> txResponse = algodClient.RawTransaction().rawtxn(Encoder.encodeToMsgPack(stxns)).execute();
         String txid = txResponse.body().txId;

+        // Wait for the transaction id to be confirmed
+        // If the results from other transactions are needed, grab the txid from those directly and
+        // call waitForConfirmation on each
-        // Wait for it to be confirmed PendingTransactionResponse txResult = Utils.waitForConfirmation(algodClient, txid, 4);
+        PendingTransactionResponse txResult = Utils.waitForConfirmation(algodClient, txid, 4);
         System.out.printf("Transaction %s confirmed in round %d\n", txid, txResult.confirmedRound);
 ```